Last Updated on

 Healthy Lunch Recipe Ideas for Toddlers in Daycare

 The words tiffin and sandwich almost go hand in hand.
 So, while discussing the best lunch ideas for toddlers, we certainly cannot do without sandwiches be it a chicken sandwich, a ham sandwich or a simple veggie one.
-This simple to make, yet tasty to eat.
-It is something that all kids generally love, owing to the variety it comes in.
+Egg sandwich for eggitarians can be a good option.
+You can even make a sandwich with peas, potato, carrots, beans and cheese spread.
+These are simple to make, yet tasty to eat.
+A sandwich is something that all kids generally love, owing to the variety it comes in.
 Bread is the main ingredient of this recipe it is also filling and can be gobbled quickly and conveniently.

 - 2-3 slices of toasted bread cut diagonally

 - Finely sliced vegetables (onion, cucumber, carrot, tomato)

 - Butter (one teaspoon)

 Apply butter to the slices of bread.
 Then, put one slice of cheese between two slices of bread and put the chicken or ham along with the vegetables between the slices.
 You can always skip the chicken and the ham to keep it vegetarian.
 You can also add some mayonnaise to the sandwich for taste.
 Put the entire thing into your sandwich maker, and your toddler’s lunch is ready!